-Under Just About Managing, economic growth continues at a moderate rate and is largely market-driven, consumptionled and unequal (both geographically and socially).
+Under Just About Managing, economic growth continues at a moderate rate and is largely market-driven, consumption-led and unequal (both geographically and socially).
 While there is global climate change awareness, as people become more conscious of regular disasters, the policies introduced under this scenario are not radical enough to meet the UK carbon budgets and the net-zero target of 2050.

 The main consequence of this scenario is that highway networks become increasingly congested, and public transport levels remain similar to today.
 This is also reflected at the global scale, meaning that extreme weather events become more common in the UK, leading to frequent disruption to transport networks.

-Mode Demand growth 20 2018-2050 CO 2 emissions in 2030 (mega-tonnes) CO 2 emissions in 2050 (mega-tonnes)
+Mode Demand growth 2018-2050 CO 2 emissions in 2030 (mega-tonnes) CO2 emissions in 2050 (mega-tonnes)

+Rail 83% 0.6 0.4

+Bus and shared mobility -3% 0.3 0.0

 Car 28% 10.9 0.0

 Van 47% 1.7 0.0

-HGV 6% 8.0 0.1
+HGV 6% 8.0 7.0

-Rail 83% 0.6 0.4

-Bus and shared mobility -3% 0.3 0.0

 Active travel 4% 0.0 0.0